-- (n) The President is to allow members to move procedural motions. - (o) The Synod is to consider motions for the formal reception and printing of reports, accounts and other documents in the order in which they appear on the business paper. - (p) The Synod is to consider motions for proposed ordinances, in the order in which they appear on the business paper. - (q) The Synod is to consider motions to be moved at the request of the Synod or the Standing Committee in the order in which they appear on the business paper. - (r) The Synod is to consider motions to be moved at the request of a regional council in the order in which they appear on the business paper. - (s) The Synod is to consider motions received by the Standing Committee from members in accordance with rule 4.3(3) in the order in which they were received.
+- (u) The Synod is to consider motions to be moved at the request of the Synod or the Standing Committee in the order in which they appear on the business paper. - (v) The Synod is to consider motions to be moved at the request of a regional council in the order in which they appear on the business paper. - (w)(s) The Synod is to consider motions received by the Standing Committee from members in accordance with rule 4.3(3) in the order in which they were received.